snarlysodboxer/k8s-postgres/README.md

 ### Kubernetes Setup
 - Start the Controller Manager with `--pod-eviction-timeout=30s` or something reasonable, as this will be the trigger for failover during a network level outage where the master is running.
-- Create a `postgres_master` `Service` before creating the `ReplicationController` or `DaemonSet`.
-This will ensure the proper environment variables will be created in the containers below.
+- Create a `postgres_master` `Service` before creating the `ReplicationController` or `DaemonSet` to ensure the proper environment variables will be created in the containers.
 - An optional read-only `postgres_slave` service can be created to read the slave instances in round robin.
 - Master and Slave share the same data volume (probably `hostPath`, could be a data container) where postgres data is stored.
 - Master/Slaves can be started in either order.